What is the Best Camera Setting for Product Photography?

 4. Set Your Exposure Triangles Right

 The importance of exact exposure is beyond description.
 Therefore, pay attention to your ISO, Aperture, and Shutter Speed.
-These are known as exposure triangles which act to adjust for getting accurate exposure.
+These are known as exposure triangles, which act to adjust for getting accurate exposure.

+You should use ISO settings of around 400 for product photography.
+ISO measures the camera’s sensitivity to light.
+Low ISO means less sensitivity to light.
+On the other hand, the high ISO means higher sensitivity to light.
 Camera ISO settings coincide with the amount of light the studio is getting.
 If you are working in natural light, ISO settings of around 400 will work fine.
 Though you may need to add up ISO numbers if your studio doesn’t have much light, instead of increasing the ISO, increase the amount of light.

 For product photography, normally, you don’t need to have a faster shutter speed.
 As there is no risk of the product moving, so you don’t have to worry.
 While you keep your product lying flat on any background (white for most cases) or hanging, a low shutter speed like 1/12 will do the job just fine.